FoxMoss/DoteWM/blog/main.md

 dealing with variably sized buffers.

-Protobuf is another technology that seems to end up in nearly every single one of my projects, but I can't help myself writing traditional binary serialization is annoying.
+Protobuf is another technology that seems to end up in nearly every single one of my projects, but I can't help myself.
+Writing serialization is annoying.
 Plus we get free type annotations which beats using JSON.

-So combined we end up with a fairly simple Protobuf over nanomsg protocol, with the structure looking like this.
+So combined we end up with a fairly simple Protobuf over nanomsg protocol, with the .proto looking like this.

 ```protobuf